wvuweb/cleanslatecms-liquid-docs/20-tag-documentation/index.md

-# TODO: Create markdown files all pages in this directory
+# Tag Documentation

+Documentation for all tags currently available for themes in CleanSlate:

+{{ SUB MENU SNIPPET GOES HERE }}